ryotat/talks.tokyo/README.md

 * Remove mentions to talks.cam.
 * Internationalization (including date format, support for venue names in multiple languages, and the whole site).
 * <del>Short and long date formats (in Japanese and English).</del>
-* Fix SmartForm so that it scrolls down.
-Also check that it looks ok with different browsers.
+* <del>Fix SmartForm so that it scrolls down.
+Also check that it looks ok with different browsers.</del>
 * Add "bio" field in SmartForm.
 * <del>Fix mailer.rb.
 Email reminder.</del> (almost)
 * <del>"Review" function that allows non-organizers to add talks and request the organizers to approve them.</del>